Money Worries Now Series: Financial issues affecting students in universities and colleges

 Loneliness and social problems are common among students who are struggling with money.

+Students struggling with money can experience isolation.
+The isolated feeling may be compounded by students being away from home and family for the first time and finding themselves in new situations.
 For example, if students cannot afford accommodation for themselves or their families, they may want to move back home with their parents but feel unable to do so.

 Sometimes, having financial problems can cause people to stop spending time with their friends and family to save money.
 Social interactions can help us cope with stress, so it’s essential not to neglect your relationships.

-Students may be eligible for grants and scholarships targeted to those facing financial hardship.
+Consider grants and scholarships targeted to those facing financial hardship.

 A school’s financial aid office can give more information on these programs and how to apply.